slamice/wri/Other stories/Commuter.md

 He thought the situation might correct itself in a few and held out a bit more, separate from the unpleasantries of the drunks.
 He almost got up to approach the group in front of him, but his nerves sat him down again.

 The oval brightness morphed into a dark round gray.
 It passed quicker and quicker, only the pipes remained in constant view.
 While the train slowly accumulated rowdy racketeers, Samir pondered the people who still rode with him.
-The quiet straw hatted African lady in the corner stared beyond nothing.
+The quiet straw hatted African American lady in the corner stared beyond nothing.
 The Spanish family continued to chat in brief spurts to each other.
 Samir studied all their faces.
 They were completely without any doubt.
 No one was surprised in the least that the world changed and kept changing.

 The announcer was barely audible above the static that suddenly crashed into the car.
 He was now equipped with an English accent, "The next station is Marble Arch".